gabrielrih/VaultScan/CONTRIBUTING.md

 vaultscan --help
 ```

-I also recomend the use of [pyenv](https://github.com/pyenv-win/pyenv-win) to allow you to install and manage multiple Python version in your machine.
+I also recommend the use of [pyenv](https://github.com/pyenv-win/pyenv-win) to allow you to install and manage multiple Python version in your machine.

 ## Guidelines